Audit stock levels and stock inventories in a retail environment

 Prior knowledge that will help with this topic

-• Basic numeracy and literacy skills are essential, as you will need to interpret financial data and write reports.
+• Basic numeracy and literacy skills to handle sales data and write reports or reflective accounts.

 Key Terminology